-This is a featured development that will be available in the upcoming release of FLOW-3D CAST v5.
+This featured development is available in FLOW-3D CAST v5.0.

 Last Places to Freeze

 The last places to freeze directly mark locations within the casting that freeze last and where shrinkage porosity defects are likely to form.
 Although these places can be derived from the solid fraction evolution or solidification time, a more direct way to visualize them is always preferred.

 A special type of stationary particles is used to identify and visualize the last-to-freeze locations, called “hot spots”.
 This output is automatically created when the solidification model is used.
 A hot spot particle is inserted into a cell when it solidifies after all its immediate neighbors become solid, as shown schematically in Figure 1.